ggfto/ggfto/README.md

 Since I was a child I've been fascinated with technology and always wondered what could I do with it.
 At the age of 13 I won my first computer as a gift from my father and then my journey started.
 With 14 years I learned how to install multiple operational systems, with emphasis in windows.
 With 18 years, I started working with Access Control equipment and also Industrial Automation.
 One year later, I started to develop in Delphi/Pascal, building only custom reports for customers of the company.
 Some time in 2010, I also started to build softwares related to Access Control and providing support on field and some administrative tasks.
 9 years passed like this.
 In the meantime, I developed skills with SQL, CSS, HTML, Firewalls, Linux OS, VPNs, etc.

-In 2019 I decided to take an opportunity as a Full time Delphi developer, this consequently brought me to the JAVA world after 9 months till now.
-Nowadays, I've developed some docker skills, something that I'm loving the experience and using it more everyday.
+In 2019 I decided to take an opportunity as a Full time Delphi developer, this consequently brought me to the JAVA world after 9 months, till now.
+I've also developed some docker skills, something that I'm loving the experience and using it more everyday.

-At the beginning of June of 2020 I started a hobby project with a friend, it consists of building a GTAV RP server just for fun, that's when Lua came to my life.
-I personally don't like programming in Lua, but, since it's necessary, I do.
+At the beginning of June of 2020 I started a hobby project with a friend, it consists of building a GTAV RP server, that's when Lua came to my life.

 ## What I know the most